Misidentification as the predominant aggressor of family violence by police

 - Presence of smashed beer bottle at the location where the incident occurred

-In this example Clare has been charged as a result of misidentification.
-If Clare is prepared to give evidence at a contested hearing, there is an arguable case to contest the charge.
+In this example Claire has been charged as a result of misidentification.
+If Claire is prepared to give evidence at a contested hearing, there is an arguable case to contest the charge.

 Unjustified, disproportionate or unreasonable use of power by a person in a special position of authority